-COVID-19 pandemic
+(e) Covid-19 pandemic

-On 11 March 2020, the World Health Organisation declared the COVID-19 outbreak as a pandemic in recognition of its rapid spread across the globe.
-On 16 March 2020, the Malaysian Government has imposed several levels of Movement Control Order ("MCO") starting from 18 March 2020 to curb the spread of the COVID-19 outbreak in Malaysia.
-The COVID-19 outbreak also resulted in travel restriction, lockdown, social distancing and other precautionary measures imposed in various countries.
+On 11 March 2020, the World Health Organisation declared the Coronavirus ("COVID-19") outbreak as a pandemic in recognition of its rapid spread across the globe.
+On 18 March 2020, the Malaysian Government imposed a Movement Control Order ("MCO") followed by various other MCOs of varying degree of severity to curb the spread of COVID-19 infections in Malaysia.